-The Broads, Montseny, Cascais, Portofino and the Pyrenees National Parks report that a climate change adaptation approach is an opportunity to adopt a creative and inclusive stance.
+Experiences show that a climate change adaptation approach is an opportunity to adopt a creative and inclusive stance.

 They also report that integrating climate change into management practices encourages exchanges and collaboration with local stakeholders.
 Once vulnerability has been defined with the different actors, multi-stakeholder and multi-disciplinary dialogue can be useful to develop concrete, adapted and accepted action plans.